Get in

 Do

-- 1 Killary Adventure Company, Leenane H91 PY61 (On Main Rd), ☏ +353 95 43411, [email protected].
-Activities include archery, kayaking, rock climbing, abseiling, and gorge walking.
-Adult full day around €100, child €50.
+- 1 Killary Adventure Company, Leenane H91 PY61, ☏ +353 95 43411, [email protected].
+Daily 9AM-6PM.
+Activities include archery, kayaking, rock climbing, abseiling and gorge walking.

-- 2 Killary Fjord Boat Tours make 90-min cruises.
-They sail Apr-Oct two or three times a day, adult €21.
+- 2 Killary Fjord Boat Tours make 90 min cruises.
+They sail April-Oct two or three times a day.

-- 3 Mweelrea is the 814-m (2671-ft) mountain brooding over the north side of the fjord.
+- 3 Mweelrea is the 814 m (2671 ft) mountain brooding over the north side of the fjord.
 While the mountains southside in Galway are quartzite and other hard rocks, those to the north in Mayo are Ordivician sandstone.
 Mweelrea is from Irish Cnoc Maol Réidh, meaning "bald hill with a smooth top", as indeed it is.
 The quickest route is from the west, near the end of the lane at Cloonamanagh, which is a long way round from Leenane.
 It's a slog-in-a-bog however you approach.

 Buy

-[edit]- Hamiltons is the village shop, post office and filling station (so see "Drink", naturally), open M-F 9AM-5:30PM, Sa 9AM-2PM, Su 10:30AM-2PM.
+- Hamiltons is the village shop, post office and filling station (so see "Drink", naturally), open M-F 9AM-5:30PM, Sa 9AM-1PM.

 Eat